Italy national baseball team

-The Italy national baseball team represents Italy in international baseball competitions.
+The Italy national baseball team (Nazionale italiana di baseball) represents Italy in international baseball competitions.
 The national team was ranked 16th in the world as of 2022.
 Like the country's association football team and other national teams, the national baseball team is known as the Azzurri ("the Blues"), and wears traditional Savoy blue on its uniforms.

-Team Italy will compete in the 2026 World Baseball Classic in March 2026.
+Along with the Netherlands, Italy is traditionally one of the strongest European baseball powerhouses, having won the European Baseball Championship ten times since 1954 (most recently in 2012).
+The country has also competed in all six editions of the World Baseball Classic (WBC) since 2006, reaching the semifinals at the 2026 WBC.

 History

 Debut and European competition

-The Italian national team played its first international in a friendly against Spain on August 31, 1952 in Rome; American actor Gregory Peck, in Rome for the filming of the movie Roman Holiday, was in attendance.
+The Italian national team played its first international in a friendly against Spain on August 31, 1952, in Rome; American actor Gregory Peck, in Rome for the filming of the movie Roman Holiday, was in attendance.